Suppresses your immune system to keep your body from rejecting an organ transplant.

 When This Medicine Should Not Be Used

 This medicine is not right for everyone.
-Do not use this medicine if you have had an allergic reaction to tacrolimus.
+Do not use this medicine if you had an allergic reaction to tacrolimus.

 How to Use This Medicine